-The minor in visual arts is designed for students who would like a creative component to supplement a major in a related field, such as communication and media studies, art history, urban studies, or computer and information sciences.
-A minor in visual arts might also serve as a creative complement to majors that would appear at first glance to be unrelated, like psychology, natural sciences, English, or anthropology.
+The minor in visual arts is designed for students who would like a creative component to complement a major in a related field, such as communication and media studies, art history, urban studies, or computer and information sciences.
+A minor in visual arts might also serve as a creative addition to majors that would appear at first glance to be unrelated, like psychology, natural sciences, English, or anthropology.

 Six courses must be taken for a minor, consisting of the following:

 |Any Art History (ARHI) course, or one of the following:|

 |Modernism and Its Aftermath|